DavaStrava/GenAI-UI/DEMO.md

 ### Scenario 1: Research Assistant
 1. Create "Research" project
 2. Use OpenAI for quick fact-checking
-3. Switch to Claude for deeper analysis
+3. Switch to Google/Gemini or Claude for deeper analysis
 4. Compare responses side-by-side

 ### Scenario 2: Code Help
 1. Create "Code Help" project
 2. Use GPT-4 for code generation
-3. Use Claude for code review
+3. Use Google/Gemini or Claude for code review
 4. Show how different models complement each other

 ### Scenario 3: Creative Writing
 1. Create "Writing" project
 2. Set temperature to 1.5 (high creativity)
-3. Use Gemini for brainstorming
+3. Use Google/Gemini for brainstorming
-4. Switch to Claude for refinement
+4. Switch to OpenAI or Claude for refinement

 ## Troubleshooting During Demo

 If something goes wrong:

 - **API Key Error**: "Let me check the settings - ah, we need to configure the API key first"
+- **Quota/Rate Limit Error (429)**:
+  - Google: "The free tier quota for this model has been exceeded.
+Let's try `gemini-2.5-flash` instead, which has higher limits, or switch to another provider."
+  - General: "This might be a rate limit - let's try a different provider or model"
 - **No Response**: "This might be a rate limit - let's try a different provider"
 - **Loading Slow**: "The response is streaming, so you can see it in real-time as it generates"